 Cubes in Space™

-idoodledu, inc, the Colorado Space Grant Consortium and NASA Langley Research Center are offering a free science, technology, engineering, the arts and mathematics, (STEAM)-focused program for students 11-18 years of age.
+idoodlEDU, inc, the Colorado Space Grant Consortium, NASA's Goddard Space Flight Center - Wallops Flight Facility, and NASA's Langley Research Center are offering a free science, technology, engineering, the arts and mathematics, (STEAM)-focused program for students 11-18 years of age.
 Cubes in Space™ provides students an opportunity to design and compete to launch an experiment into space.
-Student-designed payload cubes will be launched via sounding rocket from NASA's Wallops Flight Facility, Wallops Island, Virginia, in late June 2018 or from a high altitude scientific balloon from NASA's Columbia Scientific Balloon Facility in Ft.
-Sumner, New Mexico in late August 2018. http://www.cubesinspace.com
+Student-designed experiments are launched via sounding rocket from NASA's Wallops Flight Facility, Wallops Island, Virginia, or from a high altitude scientific balloon by NASA's Columbia Scientific Balloon Facility in Ft.
+Sumner, New Mexico.